 When you think of Switzerland, what comes to mind?
 Mountains?
 Lakes?
 Chocolate?
 Switzerland is all that- and so much more.
 The nature, the wildlife and the friendliness of the people are all wonderful reasons to visit.

-You can explore Switzerland using public transport, but it’s so much better if you have your own vehicle- whether that’s a motorhome or campervan (our preferred options), or a car, caravan or even motorbike.
+You can explore Switzerland using public transport, but it’s so much better if you have your own vehicle- whether that’s a motorhome or campervan, a car, caravan or of course a motorbike.

 One of the best things about being able to explore Switzerland by motorcycle touring is that you can see the differences between the regions and really get a feel for the country in a short space of time.